-The MVCD is a calculated minimum distance stated in feet (or meters) to prevent spark-over, for various altitudes and operating voltages that is used in the design of Facilities.
+The MVCD is a calculated minimum distance stated in feet (or meters) to prevent spark-over, for various altitudes and operating voltages that is used in the design of Transmission Facilities.
 Keeping vegetation from entering this space will prevent transmission outages.

-Requirement R3 is a competency based requirement concerned with the maintenance strategies, procedures, processes, or specifications, an applicable Transmission Owner or applicable Generator Owner uses for vegetation management.
+Requirement R3 is a competency based requirement concerned with the maintenance strategies, procedures, processes, or specifications, a Transmission Owner uses for vegetation management.

-An adequate transmission vegetation management program formally establishes the approach the applicable Transmission Owner or applicable Generator Owner uses to plan and perform vegetation work to prevent transmission Sustained Outages and minimize risk to the Transmission System.
-The approach provides the basis for evaluating the intent, allocation of appropriate resources and the competency of the applicable Transmission Owner or applicable Generator Owner in managing vegetation.
+An adequate transmission vegetation management program formally establishes the approach the Transmission Owner uses to plan and perform vegetation work to prevent transmission Sustained Outages and minimize risk to the Transmission System.
+The approach provides the basis for evaluating the intent, allocation of appropriate resources and the competency of the Transmission Owner in managing vegetation.
 There are many acceptable approaches to manage vegetation and avoid Sustained Outages.
-However, the applicable Transmission Owner or applicable Generator Owner must be able to state what its approach is and how it conducts work to maintain clearances.
+However, the Transmission Owner must be able to state what its approach is and how it conducts work to maintain clearances.

 An example of one approach commonly used by industry is ANSI Standard A300, part 7.
-However, regardless of the approach a utility uses to manage vegetation, any approach an applicable Transmission Owner or applicable Generator Owner chooses to use will generally contain the following elements:
+However, regardless of the approach a utility uses to manage vegetation, any approach a Transmission Owner chooses to use will generally contain the following elements:

-- 1. the maintenance strategy used (such as minimum vegetation-to-conductor distance or maximum vegetation height) to ensure that MVCD clearances are never violated. - 2. the work methods that the applicable Transmission Owner or applicable Generator Owner uses to control vegetation - 3. a stated Vegetation Inspection frequency - 4. an annual work plan
+- 1. the maintenance strategy used (such as minimum vegetation-to-conductor distance or maximum vegetation height) to ensure that MVCD clearances are never violated. - 2. the work methods that the Transmission Owner uses to control vegetation - 3. a stated Vegetation Inspection frequency - 4. an annual work plan